DOI10.47051/ESTC3015

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..8 Anolis fasciatus is listed in this category given the species’ wide distribution, presence in protected areas, and presumed population stability.8 Unfortunately, the area of distribution of A. fasciatus has lost more than 77% of its original vegetation cover.9 Although it could qualify for threatened category, the species appears well adapted to human-modified environments.

-Distribution: Anolis fasciatus is endemic to an area of ~42,057 km2 area on the Chocoan–Tumbesian transition area as well as adjacent foothills of the Andes in western Ecuador (Fig. 2).
+Distribution: Anolis fasciatus is endemic to an area of approximately 42,057 km2 on the Chocoan–Tumbesian transition area and foothills of the Andes in western Ecuador (Fig. 2).

 Distribution of Anolis fasciatus in Ecuador